-Table 2 - Key Ob PLAN KEY OBJECTIVES THE PLANNING PROPOSAL ALIGNS WITH IS THE PROPOSAL CONSISTENT WITH PLAN?
+Table 2 - Key Obj ectives with Plan PLAN KEY OBJECTIVES THE PLANNING PROPOSAL ALIGNS WITH IS THE PROPOSAL CONSISTENT WITH PLAN?
 Metropolis of Three Cities - A vision to 2056 (Metro Strategy) This planning proposal will support the renewal of Villawood Town Centre as envisaged by the VUDS, providing additional housing and open space and retail, and stimulating economic development.
 The renewal of Villawood aligns with the following key objectives of the Greater Sydney Region Plan: Objective 6 - Services and Infrastructure meet communities' changing need Objective 12 - Great places that bring people together Objective 22 - Investment and business activity in centre The planning Proposal is consistent with the Metro Strategy Western City District Plan Planning Priority: W1 - Planning for a city supported by infrastructure Comment: The proposals intent on expanding the opportunity for housing and small neighbourhood servicing retail on the edge of the Villawood Town Centre, will increase the economic vitality of Villawood.
 Encourage residents to spend money within their local area and travel by public transport given the ease of access (300 metres distance from the site).
 Planning Proposal W3 - Providing services and social infrastructure to meet people's changing needs Comment: This planning priority identifies that as population growth increases as does the demand on services and infrastructure.
 This planning proposal is consistent with this plan as it promotes commercial space to support and meet the different stages of life.
-Planning Proposal W6 - Creating and renewing great places and local centres, and respecting the District's heritage Comment: This planning priority identifies the need to integrate residential, commercial space into residential zoned area.
+Planning Proposal W6 - Creating and renewing great places and local centres, and respecting the District's heritage Comment: This planning priority identifies the need to integrate residential, commercial streetscapes, focus on a people friendly environment.
+This planning proposal is bringing essential commercial space into residential zoned area.
 The entire site is a pedestrian and people friendly zone.
 Planning Proposal W9 - Growing and strengthening the metropolitan cluster Comment: The planning priority identifies the importance of providing goods and services to the growing population that will result in strengthening the economy and town centre competitiveness.
-Planning Proposal W11 - Growing investment, business opportunities and jobs in strategic centres Comment: This planning priorsty identifies the importance of providing goots and services to the growing application that will result in strengthening the economy and town centre competitiveness.
-The planning Proposal is consistent with the District Plan
+Planning Proposal W11 - Growing investment, business opportunities and jobs in strategic centres Comment: This planning proposal is aligned with this planning priority as it recognises the need to for commercial use and ensure mixed use development can benefit from the access and services in the town centre.
+Fairfield Local Strategic Planning Statement (LSPS) which identifies The planning Proposal is consistent with the District Plan